 Sometimes our heroes are faced with a foe they simply cannot withstand.
 Not only is it a fight they cannot win, it's a fight they have no hope of even surviving.
-They have two options: run away, or fight and die.
+There isn't even a way to win by dying.
+They have two options: run away, or be butchered.

 This enemy is usually rare and always notorious.
 Its very presence may inspire panic.
-Perhaps they're The Dreaded.
+Perhaps they're The Dreaded, or even the Hero Killer.
 Perhaps it's not an individual, but The Swarm or The Corruption.
 In any case, anyone who fights it is screwed, and anyone who could possibly end up fighting it knows it.

 The key to this trope is that the threat is very powerful, but also impossible to predict.
 After all, if you can see it coming and avoid it, then it's not very scary, is it?
 But when it could show up almost anywhere, virtually without warning, and there's nothing you can do but hope to escape, then that's terrifying.